 Intertwined

-As I go about my day, I often realise how economic capital seems to be impregnated in every corner and aspect of modern life.
-Time dedicated to non-monetizable activities or individuals from whom we don’t extract tangible benefits doesn’t seem well-spent.
-Have we forgotten about our essence?
+As I go about my day, I often realise how economic capital seems to be embedded in every corner and aspect of modern life.
+Time dedicated to non-monetisable activities or individuals from whom we don’t extract tangible benefits doesn’t seem well-spent.
+Have we forgotten our essence?

 In social networks, the function of “friends” is primarily to heighten narcissism by granting attention, as consumers, to the ego exhibited as a commodity.”